Skip to content

 Frequently Asked Questions

-Where should I start with improvements?
+Where when do people start with improvements?

 Cheapest first.
 Loft insulation (if not done) typically pays back in 2-3 years.
 Cavity wall in 5-10.
 Smart thermostat in 2-5.
 Major upgrades (heat pump, solar, solid wall insulation) have 10-20 year paybacks and should come after low-hanging fruit.
 The calculator scales to any improvement size.